arvidn/libtorrent/docs/manual.rst

 ``version`` is filled in by the constructor and should be left untouched.
 It is used for forward binary compatibility.

+``trackerid`` is the default tracker id to be used when announcing to trackers.
+By default this is empty, and no tracker ID is used, since this is an optional argument.
+If a tracker returns a tracker ID, that ID is used instead of this.

 remove_torrent()
 ----------------